-Here at aspire cambridge we deal with lots of amazing candidates and our recruitment consultants in Cambridge have met numerous candidates over the years; each candidate will have a different reason for leaving their last job and some of the candidates may have been in their last job role a few months while others may have been in their current role for up to 15 years.
+Here at Aspire Cambridge we deal with lots of amazing candidates and our recruitment consultants have met numerous candidates over the years; each candidate will have a different reason for leaving their last job and some of the candidates may have been in their last job role a few months while others may have been in their current role for over 15 years.

 Employers like an employee that is loyal to their business and believes in longevity and long service, but there is such thing as getting too comfortable in a role and there are many reasons that people can become set in their ways within a company.